Dolly Parton: 1987–2005: Country and bluegrass period

-Parton's recorded music during the mid-to-late-1990s remained steady and somewhat eclectic.
+Parton's recorded music during the mid-to-late 1990s remained steady and eclectic.
 Her 1995 re-recording of "I Will Always Love You", performed as a duet with Vince Gill from her album Something Special, won the Country Music Association's Vocal Event of the Year Award.
-The following year, Treasures, an album of covers of 1960s/70s hits was released and featured a diverse collection of material, including songs by Mac Davis, Pete Seeger, Kris Kristofferson, Cat Stevens and Neil Young.
-Her recording of Stevens' "Peace Train" was later re-mixed and released as a dance single, reaching Billboard's dance singles chart.
-Her 1998 country-rock album Hungry Again was made up entirely of her own compositions.
-Although neither of the album's two singles, "(Why Don't More Women Sing) Honky Tonk Songs" and "Salt in my Tears", charted, videos for both songs received significant airplay on CMT.
-A second and more contemporary collaboration with Harris and Ronstadt, Trio II, was released in early 1999.
-Its cover of Neil Young's song "After the Gold Rush" won a Grammy Award for Best Country Collaboration with Vocals.
-Parton also was inducted into the Country Music Hall of Fame in 1999.
+In 1996, she released Treasures, an album of covers of 1960s and 1970s hits, featuring material by Mac Davis, Pete Seeger, Kris Kristofferson, Cat Stevens, and Neil Young.
+Her recording of Stevens' "Peace Train" was later remixed and released as a dance single, reaching Billboard's dance singles chart.

+Her 1998 country-rock album Hungry Again consisted entirely of her own compositions.
+Although neither of its singles, "(Why Don't More Women Sing) Honky Tonk Songs" and "Salt in My Tears", charted, videos for both songs received significant airplay on CMT.
+A second collaboration with Harris and Ronstadt, Trio II, was released in early 1999.
+Its cover of Neil Young's "After the Gold Rush" won a Grammy Award for Best Country Collaboration with Vocals.
+Parton was inducted into the Country Music Hall of Fame in 1999.

-Parton recorded a series of bluegrass-inspired albums, beginning with The Grass Is Blue (1999), winning a Grammy Award for Best Bluegrass Album; and Little Sparrow (2001), with its cover of Collective Soul's "Shine" winning a Grammy Award for Best Female Country Vocal Performance.
-The third, Halos & Horns (2002) included a bluegrass version of the Led Zeppelin song "Stairway to Heaven".
-In 2005, she released Those Were The Days consisting of her interpretations of hits from the folk-rock era of the late 1960s and early 1970s, including "Imagine", "Where Do the Children Play?", "Crimson and Clover" and "Where Have All the Flowers Gone?"
+Parton recorded a series of bluegrass-inspired albums beginning with The Grass Is Blue (1999), which won the Grammy Award for Best Bluegrass Album, and Little Sparrow (2001), whose cover of Collective Soul's "Shine" won the Grammy Award for Best Female Country Vocal Performance.
+The third, Halos & Horns (2002), included a bluegrass version Led Zeppelin's "Stairway to Heaven".
+In 2005, she released Those Were The Days, consisting of her interpretations of folk-rock hits from the late 1960s and early 1970s, including "Imagine", "Where Do the Children Play?", "Crimson and Clover", and "Where Have All the Flowers Gone?"